mongodb/motor/doc/features.rst

 =================================================
 A :class:`~motor.MotorClient` or :class:`~motor.MotorReplicaSetClient`
-can be opened synchronously with :meth:`~motor.MotorClient.open_sync` before your application begins serving request, or can be opened asynchronously with :meth:`~motor.MotorClient.open` to make the connection to MongoDB without blocking the Tornado IOLoop.
+can be opened synchronously with :meth:`~motor.MotorClient.open_sync` before your application begins serving requests, or can be opened asynchronously with :meth:`~motor.MotorClient.open` to make the connection to MongoDB without blocking the Tornado IOLoop.